 - Bacterial Vaginosis: Due to the rise in pH of the vagina, it becomes favorable for some kinds of bacteria, which causes irritation and results in abnormal vaginal discharge.

-- Birth Control: Taking birth control pills impact hormonal changes in the body resulting in excessive or lesser vaginal discharge.
+- Birth Control: Taking birth control pills to impact hormonal changes in the body resulting in excessive or lesser vaginal discharge.

 - Cervical cancer: Cervical cancer can result in changes of vaginal color and consistency.